 Then the pandemic struck, and suddenly waiting tables was not a miraculous backup solution anymore.
 Bars and restaurants closed.
 The catering business suffered enormously.
 If your job type was disabled on the market too, becoming a waiter certainly stopped being plan B.

 Waiters started googling ‘alternatives to waiting tables’.
 Many retrained and embraced new and more secure occupations.

 That had consequences.
 The markets with the strongest touristic recovery of summer 2021 (Croatia, Turkey), experienced a lack of qualified personnel.
 It was a piece of good news for those who were not qualified waiters but could seemingly blend in.

-Among aspiring hairdressers and beauticians, even this journalist found open doors into a market suffering from a shortage in the supply of labor force.
+Among aspiring hairdressers and beauticians, even this journalist found open doors into a market suffering from a shortage in the supply of the labor force.

 Frankly, with a former experience of some job rejections due to being overqualified, I did censor my resume.
 I cut all the awards and accomplishments out and shortened the bio into a simple one-page sheet that would not scare anyone away.
 And I passed!